snimu/blog/contents/modded-nanogpt-multi-output/article.md

 ...  # apply the language head
 ```

-But in my adapted version, I multiply `x` by a scalar value before decoding it:
+I created an adapted version, in which I multiply `x` by a scalar value before decoding it:

 ```python
 ...  # apply the layers